Limits, continuity, differentiability (HL)

 Continuity is a necessary but insufficient condition for differentiability.
 Both are based on limits

-This continues the discussions from completeness of real numbers, intermediate value theorem (HL), and Limits from table of values, which will not be repeated here.
+This continues the discussions from completeness of real numbers, intermediate value theorem (HL), and limits from table of values, which will not be repeated here.

 Contents